CivicTechWR/WRvotes/docs/index.md

       <strong>candidates</strong> asking for your vote.
       </p>
       <p>To find your candidates, first find your township or city
-      ward on the map below.
+      ward on the <strong>map below</strong>.
 You can type your address or click your location.
 Then you will
       be able to find the <strong>regional</strong>,
       <strong>municipality</strong> and <strong>school board</strong>